 TC: There is copper in the fabric, yes.
 It’s not like a solid sheet of metal but it’s small particles infused in the fabric.

-We also emailed Tommie Copper and received the following response, detailing the materials in their fabric:
+We also emailed Tommie Copper in February 2013 and received the following response, detailing the materials in their fabric:

 Tommie Copper Shirt contents: